Progress Report

 2. Outcome so far

-We conducted experiments by introducing a surfactant solution into the tank and measuring significant wave heights under high wind speed conditions (Fig. 3).
-The surface tension of the water surface decreases due to the surfactant, suggesting changes in the shape of wind waves and the associated energy transport at the air-water interface.
+We conducted some experiments by introducing surfactant into the tank and measuring wave heights under high wind speed conditions (Fig. 3).
+Our result suggested that energy transport at the air-water interface was altered.
+Additionally, we confirmed even lower surfactant concentrations than previously used could achieve similar effects.

 3. Future plans